Careers

 Knowledge, Ability and Skill Requirements:

-- Strong experience using Microsoft Office 365 including Word, Excel, SharePoint, Outlook, and other Microsoft tools.
+• Proficiency with the Microsoft Office 365 suite, including Word, Excel, SharePoint, Outlook, and PowerPoint.

-- Able to work effectively with minimal supervision in a remote environment or as part of a team.
+• Ability to work independently and effectively with minimal supervision in a remote or hybrid work environment.

 Desired but not Required